 But having a beautifully maintained yard with flower gardens, traveling to beautiful places and spending time with good friends are all at the top of my list.
 I will cut mercilessly in other areas to have money for the things that I really love.

 Question: What gets rated as a 10 in your life?
-Tell me about it in the comments section below.
+Tell us about it in the comments feature below.